 A graduate of the course will be well equipped to undertake literary, cultural, academic or philosophical translation, and will be qualified for employment in any area demanding intercultural awareness and excellent writing and analytical skills.
 The aim is to each translation as an art, and to form professionals who will have learned to work in an ethos of mutual intellectual and linguistic exchange.

 The taught element of the M. Phil in Literary Translation runs for the first two terms.
 Students take a number of compulsory courses, and choose from a range of optional courses.
-The ‘Translation Seminar´, runs through both terms; the courses entitled ‘Theory and Methodology of Comparative Literature and Literary Translation´ and ‘Theory and History´ run in successive terms, and the course ‘Texts and Translation´ will be taught by full-time Trinity Staff in the first term, and by a guest translator (Peter Sirr) in the second term.
+The ‘Translation Seminar’, runs through both terms; the courses entitled ‘Theory and Methodology of Comparative Literature and Literary Translation’ and ‘Theory and History’ run in successive terms, and the course ‘Texts and Translation’ will be taught by a guest translator (Peter Sirr) in the first term and by full-time Trinity Staff in the second term.
 All the courses are compulsory for all students.
 In addition, students take ONE option in each term on a specialist course of their own choosing.
 Regular class attendance is required.

 The non-taught element of the course involves the submission of a portfolio of 35-40 pages of translated text and a dissertation of 20,000 words.
-The portfolio (two copies) is to be submitted by Monday, 10th May 2010 and the dissertation (two copies) is submitted by Thursday, 30th September 2010.
+The portfolio (two copies) is to be submitted by May and the dissertation (two copies) is submitted by August.

-Core Course 1(Michaelmas Term): Theory & Methodology
+Core Module (Michaelmas Term): Theory & Methodology

-Course Coordinator: Peter Arnds
+Module Coordinator: Peter Arnds

-The course examines different ways in which we might conceive of the relationships and the divergences between texts, cultures and traditions, as well as between disciplines.
+This core module is shared with the MPhil in Comparative Literature, and explores some key theoretical issues raised by the activities of comparing and translating literatures.
+Recognition of the difference of other languages, literatures and cultures is arguably what initiates the projects of comparison and of translation.
+But, having acknowledged difference, what then authorises comparison, or translation?
+What are the conditions of comparability, or translatability?
+What continuities have to be presumed in order to claim that a given text is like (or unlike) another? or that a given text is equivalent to another?
+The Module examines different ways in which we might conceive of the relationships and the divergences between texts, cultures and traditions, as well as between disciplines.
 For, while inviting the students of Literary Translation and Comparative Literature to explore their shared concerns, the course is also an invitation to consider what distinguishes translation and comparison, and therefore to engage with the still very current debates around the legitimacy of Comparative Literature as a distinct field of inquiry.
 Students study a range of historical and more contemporary theoretical and literary texts with a view to acquiring an understanding of Literary Translation and Comparative Literature as inherently self-reflective critical practices, where the grounds for translation and for comparison are always open to question.

-Core Course 2 (HilaryTerm): Theory & History
+Core Module (HilaryTerm): Theory & History

-Course Coordinator: Peter Arnds
+Module Coordinator: Peter Arnds

-This course is taken only by students of Literary Translation and is made up of a series of two-hour lectures by different members of faculty.
+This Module is taken only by students of Literary Translation and is made up of a series of two-hour lectures by different members of faculty.
 The lectures explore the theory and practice of translation in the context of a specific historical moment.
-The aim of the course is to provide students with a sense of the diversity of approaches to thinking about translation (linguistic, socio-linguistic, philosophical, literary and so on), and the diversity of contexts in which these reflections appear, as well as a broad introduction to key moments in the history of translation theory (the Medieval and Early Modern periods, the Renaissance, Romantic Germany, etc.).
+The aim of the module is to provide students with a sense of the diversity of approaches to thinking about translation (linguistic, socio-linguistic, philosophical, literary and so on), and the diversity of contexts in which these reflections appear, as well as a broad introduction to key moments in the history of translation theory (the Medieval and Early Modern periods, the Renaissance, Romantic Germany, etc.).

 Texts and Translations: (Michaelmas & Hilary Terms)

-Course Coordinator: Susana Bayó Belenguer & Peter Sirr
+Module Coordinator: Susana Bayó Belenguer & Peter Sirr

 Some courses may require higher standards or require you to take further tests or attend an interview.